bip-team/humoto-module-obstacle-avoidance/README.md

 necessary cmake parameters for Humoto compilation scripts by reading Makefile.

 Tests are compiled with 'make tests'.
-The executable tests_000 gives output whcih can be read using  Python script included in the module which will plot the trajectoryof the robot with obstacles.
+The executable tests_000 gives output whcih can be read using Python script included in the module which will plot the trajectory of the robot with obstacles.
+Python script will be written automatically by the test_000 executable.

 You can use this repository as a template for new Humoto modules -- for this purpose you have to replace the mock module 'extra_modules/example' with your